emanguy/Curse-of-Strahd/Ongoing Quests/P'ome's family dishonor.md

 >
 > I'm tired of being blamed
 > For heroes harmed and maimed
-> It's their choice to ven-ture like that
+> It's their choice to ven-ture out like that
 > With dungeons that's a fact!
 >
 > So P'ome! (yeah!)
 P'ome! (yeah!)
 > Did I wanna hurt your mom?
 (Hell no!)
->
+> I tell you I'm sorry!
+(Sorry!)
+I'm sorry!
+(Sorry!)
+I'd take it back if I could,
+> So don't talk no smack

 The original:
 > I like big butts and I can not lie